 Manager: Tony Graziano

-In 1970, Billy Backus was one of Syracuse's most popular fighters, and he was a top-ten ranked welterweight.
-His first title fight was against Jose Napoles, supposedly an easy breather for the champ.
-But Billy came on like a freight train, opened a deep cut above the champion's eye and earned a TKO to become the new Welterweight Champion of the World.
+In 1970, Backus was one of Syracuse’s most popular fighters and a highly-ranked welterweight.
+His first title fight came against champion Jose Napoles.
+Backus came on like a freight train and opened a deep cut above the champion’s eye.
+Backus earned a TKO in four rounds and became the new welterweight champion of the world.

-He fought a couple non-title bouts, and then lost his title to Napoles on June 4, 1971.
-After seven more years, Billy finally hung up his gloves for good.
+Backus fought a couple of non-title bouts before losing his crown in a rematch with Napoles on June 4, 1971.
+After seven more years in the ring, Backus hung up his gloves for good.
 His lifetime professional record was 48 wins, 20 losses, 5 draws and 26 knockouts.

-Billy currently lives in Canastota and is a Deputy Commissioner of the New York State Athletic Commission.
+Backus remained in Canastota and served as a Deputy Commissioner of the New York State Athletic Commission.

 | WBA Welterweight Champion